VlabDevNITK/exp-dml-qcodes/experiment/theory.md

-## **Introduction**

 ### **Q Code**

 <p style=" text-align:justify;">Q codes are a set of three-letter abbreviations used in radio communication, all starting with "Q." They are used to express common questions and answers quickly and directly.
 The first Q codes were developed by the British government in 1909 and used by the Navy as a longhand communication system.
 They were quickly adopted internationally as they allowed quick and clear communication between speakers of different languages.
 Although Q codes were initially developed for Morse code, they are also used with modern technology and can be spoken verbally.
-They were initially created for communication at sea but have found use in amateur radio, aviation, and other areas.
-This is the essence of Q codes.</p>
+They were initially created for communication at sea but have found use in amateur radio, aviation, and other areas.</p>

 - **Beginning and Intention:**